seasketch/geoprocessing/website/docs/gip/GIP-1-i18n.md

 CLI commands will be the main way developers work with translations.

-- `translation:extract`
+- `extract:translation`
   - extracts all translations using babel and [babel-plugin-i18next-extract](https://github.com/gilbsgilbs/babel-plugin-i18next-extract).
-- `translation:publish`
+- `publish:translation`
   - Posts translations for all languages to POEDITOR
   - Behavior is configured via `src/i18n/config.ts`.
 Translations with namespace specified by `localNamespace` are written to POEditor with context value specified by `remoteContext`.
   - All english translations are published, overwriting any in POEditor, since the code is their source of truth.
   - For non-english languages, POEditor is the source of truth, so if a translation is not defined in POEditor, then a local project translation is published if available, to seed it the first time.
   - For GP projects, if a project translation is not available, then a base translation will be published as fallback if available.
-Running `translation:import` after that will then import those base translations back and seed the local project translations.
+Running `import:translation` after that will then import those base translations back and seed the local project translations.
-- `translation:import`
+- `import:translation`
   - fetches translations from POEditor for all non-english languages having context value specified by `remotextContex` property in `src/i18n/config.son`.
 Any existing translation values will be overwritten.
 Translations are saved to the namespace specified by the `localNamespace` property in `project/i18n.json`.
-- `translation:sync`
+- `sync:translation`
   - runs in succession `extract`, `publish`, then `import`.
-- `translation:install` (available in gp project only)
+- `install:translation` (available in gp project only)
   - copies base translations from the installed geoprocessing library to the projects `src/i18n/baseLang` directory, overwriting any previous version.

 Configuration files: